VoidOne-App/VoidOne/README.md

 Your data belongs to **you**.

-VoidOne follows a local-first direction wherever practical.
+VoidOne is designed around local-first data ownership.

-The goal is to keep your:
+The long-term goal is to keep your:

 - Game library
 - Settings
 - Profiles
 - Configuration
 - Local statistics
-- Personal gaming data
+- Gaming data

 under your control.